ExpediaGroup/graphql-component/README.md

 Using `context` now in `apollo-server-hapi` for example, will transform the context to one similar to default `apollo-server`.

+### Directly executing components

+Components can be directly executed via the `execute` function.
+The `execute` function is basically a passthrough to `graphql.execute` and is mostly useful for components calling imported components and the like.

+`execute(input, options)` accepts an `input` string and an optional `options` object with the following fields:

+- `root` - root object.
+- `context` - context object value.
+- `variables` - key:value mapping of variables for the input.

 ### Mocks

 graphql-component accepts mocks in much the same way that Apollo does but with one difference.